SGLK15007U Strategies for Health Promotion and Disease Prevention

 Knowledge

-• Describe and discuss the approaches, theories and strategies of health promotion and disease prevention
+• Describe and critically discuss the approaches, theories and strategies of health promotion and disease prevention

-• Describe and discuss barriers and possibilities regarding use of e-health, m-health and social media approaches in relation to health promotion and disease prevention
+• Describe and critically discuss barriers and possibilities related to the use of digital approaches, including AI-driven interventions and social media, in health promotion and disease prevention

-• Describe dilemmas related to values and ethics in health promotion and disease prevention, including a decolonization of the global health agenda
+• Critically discuss dilemmas related to values and ethics in health promotion and disease prevention, including the decolonization of the global health agenda

 Skills